JCMexplains/writing-for-success-2023/textbook.md

 1. Identify the uses of parentheses.
 2. Properly use parentheses in sentences.

-These are parentheses: **( )**

-They are always used in pairs and contain material that is secondary to the meaning of a sentence.
-Parentheses must never contain the subject or verb of a sentence.
-A sentence should make sense if you delete any text within parentheses and the parentheses.
+Parentheses are always used in pairs.
+They contain material that is secondary to the meaning of a sentence.
+A sentence should still make sense if you delete the portion in parentheses.

 > *Attack of the Killer Potatoes* has to be the worst movie I have seen (so far).